 A boxing match.
 An ice water plunge.
 These are themes of two recent startup pitch competitions.
 Sound exciting?
 Sure.
 Does it benefit startups and the broader innovation ecosystem?
 That’s debatable.

 In my opinion, this trend negatively impacts startup ecosystems on several levels.
 Startups don’t always pitch to judges with a vested interest in making a deal, or with deep knowledge of a particular sector; a wasted opportunity for both innovator and investor.
-The hype of pitch competitions often elevates business valuations to levels that make it unattractive to potential investors.
+The hype of pitch competitions can artificially increase business valuations to levels that make it unattractive to potential investors.
 For universities and accelerators, the rising costs of producing pitch competitions reduces the resources available for programs that actually prepare startups for success.
 Worst of all, many innovators view pitch competitions as the pivotal moment in their journey.
 That’s misleading, as pitch competitions are one small experience in a much longer, complex journey – regardless if they win or not.

 With years of experience as a Director of Venture Development – first at Texas Tech and now at VentureWell – I’ve developed programming for pitch competitions to support startups, university and accelerator partners, regional investors, and broader ecosystems.
-In my experience, here are four core elements of pitch competitions that create lasting impact.
+In my experience, here are five core elements of pitch competitions that create lasting impact.